PatyRey/Adv-Legal-Ethics-Cyber/Final Questions.md

  ##
  `d`
  ##

 9. What is the fifth step for security compliance monitoring?
 * Identify key stakeholders and/or partners across the organization
- * Identify key standards, regulations, contractual commitments, and other areas that address specific requirements for security and privacy
+*  Identify key standards, regulations, contractual committments, and other areas that address specific requirements for security and privacy
- * Develop a compliance policy, standard, roles, and responsibilities, and/or procedures in collaboration with other stakeholders
+*  Develop a compliance policy, standard, roles and responsibilities, and/or procedures in collaboration with other stakeholders
 * None of the above

 ##
 `c`
 ##
  10. Which of the following is a step for security compliance monitoring?
 *  Identify key stakeholders and/or partners across the organization
 *  Identify key standards, regulations, contractual commitments, and other areas that address specific requirements for security and privacy
 *  Develop a prioritized action plan to help organize remedial efforts
 *  All of the above

 ##
  `d`
  ##
  11. Which of the following is the key objective of a security audit?
 * To assess the process of internal audit
-* To assess the scurity of system's physical configuration and environment, software, information handling processes and user practices
+* To assess the security of system's physical configuration and environment, software, information handling processes and user practices
 * To provide advisory and training
 * To monitor security performance

 ##
 `d`
-#
+##

   12. Does the key objective of a security audit trail suggest providing a historical record of progression based on a sequence of events to provide proof of compliance and operational integrity?
 *  True